OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 ### Rate of User Registrations

-*Stake holders:* CEO, Ash Callum and Jo Kumar, CFO Foosus's current consortium of investors are measuring our value in terms of ourability to maintain a positive rate of new user sign ups.
+*Stake holders:* CEO, Ash Callum and Jo Kumar, CFO Foosus's current consortium of investors are measuring our value in terms of our ability to maintain a positive rate of new user sign ups.

 This metric has fallen rapidly in recent months and needs to be recovered as a priority.
-Expanding in your locals and providing geo-tagetting are seen as critical factors in reaching a broader range of users.
+Expanding into local markets and providing geo-targetting are seen as critical factors in reaching a broader range of users.

-Any architecture should be design to scale with increases in our customer base.
+Any architecture should be designed to scale with increases in our customer base.

-### Innovating within the Boundaries an Enterprise Architecture
+### Innovating within the Boundaries of an Enterprise Architecture
 *Stake holders:*  CIO, CPO, CFO

-Foosus's legacy platform has organicaly devolved into complexity as a result of there.
+Foosus's legacy platform has organically devolved into complexity as a result of rapid change and near-sightedness.
 While preserving a sense of ownership in every engineer and partner involved in creating the new platform, there need to be clear boundaries to ensure that every increment is considered in terms of its impact towards providing the required business capabilities and supporting Foosus' future growth.

-### Supporting Rapid Technical Innovation and Expermentation
+### Supporting Rapid Technical Innovation and Experimentation
 *Stake holders:* CMO, CIO, CPO, CFO

 The current market is one where our direct competitors are rapidly gaining advantages through pivoting in response to new learnings.
 Learning has to be at the heart of our target state architecture, as this has previously been bolted onto solutions in a way which resulted in greater instability and technical debt.

-The platform should be design with extensibility and feature customisation in mind.
+The platform should be designed with extensibility and feature customisation in mind.

 ### Visibility of Platform

 *Stake holders*: CMO, CPO, Operations Lead

 There is no clarity of how the current platform behaves technically, nor how our platform is performing from a business perspective.
-Any insights require analysis of logs and spreadsheets, before any sort of business intelligence can be sought.
+Any insights currently require analysis of logs and spreadsheets, before business intelligence can be sought.

 We require an architecture design to provide real time insights and views of the the platform health both technically and commercially.